dbasden/sqliteredis/README.md

 ```

 See `./test.sh` for examples.  `sqlitedis` needs to be told to load the `redisvfs` extension to talk to redis.  `static-sqlitedis` has the redis VFS compiled in, and uses it by default.

+### Alternate implementation options

+ * `SETRANGE` and `GETRANGE` are available in Redis >= 2.2 which do substring ops without the need for scripts.
+ * Redis strings are still limited to 512MB

 ### Author